-In case of operational default, actions are taken automatically.
+When an operational default occurs, the actions are taken automatically.

-In case of financial default, NCC acts in accordance with Clearing Rules and internal procedures.

-In case of financial default, termination of obligations and calculation of the net obligation / net claim in course of liquidation netting is performed on the date preceding the date of license revocation.
+When a financial default occurs NCC acts in accordance with Clearing Rules and internal procedures.
+Financial default management procedures assume that termination of obligations and calculation of the net obligation / net claim in the course of liquidation netting is performed on the date following the date of license revocation / decision on triggering the bankruptcy procedure.

-In case of operational default - use of NCC's own funds to perform obligations to the non-defaulting CMs; execution of REPO or SWAP trades with cash suppliers.
-In the FX market, the role of cash supplier is played by CBR.
+Operational default management procedures assume the use of NCC's own funds to perform obligations to the non-defaulting CMs; execution of REPO or SWAP trades with cash suppliers.
+In FX market CBR acts as cash supplier.